 - A separate XML data file for the full text of each article.

 - The original high-resolution digital image files for all figures in each article.

 - A PDF, if one exists, in addition to the XML version (but not as the only form).

 - Supplementary material files (e.g., spreadsheets or video files) available with the article.
 (See Supplementary Material policy)

 PMC-participating journals must continue to meet PMC’s Production Data Requirements consistently in order to remain in PMC.
 If a journal does not continue to meet these standards, NLM may terminate a journal’s participation agreement.

-If a publisher is found to not be following established industry best practices, NLM will cease collecting the publisher’s journals and not accept applications to any of the NLM Literature databases, including PMC and MEDLINE, for a minimum of three years.
+If a publisher is found to not be following established industry best practices it will no longer be eligible for the NLM Collection.
+NLM will cease collecting the publisher's journals and will not accept applications to any of the NLM Literature databases, including MEDLINE and PubMed Central (PMC), for a minimum of three years.